-All fees (except those indicated as not subject to refund) will be refunded in full if complete withdrawal is made during the first three days; one-half of said fees will be refunded if withdrawal is made during the first thirty days, except for R.O.T.C. uniform fee which will be refunded if student is excused for cause or withdraws within 15 days, notifies R.O.T.C. of his intentions, and obtains uniform cancellation notice.
-Otherwise the uniform must be completed and will be turned over to him.
+All fees (except those indicated as not subject to refund) will be refunded in full if complete withdrawal is made during the first three calendar days; one-half of said fees will be refunded if withdrawal is made during the first thirty calendar days, except for R.O.T.C. uniform deposit, the unexpended portion of which will be refunded upon approval of the Military Science Department.
+Students registered for Chemistry and Pharmacy laboratory courses must secure a check-out clearance from the stockroom custodian.
+This clearance must be presented at the Registrar's office when withdrawal is made, as no withdrawal will be honored until this requirement has been met.
 At least ten days must elapse between payment and refund of fees.
-Unless specific instructions are received by the comptroller's office regarding the refund of fees, all properly authorized refunds will be made to the student involved in the registration.
+Unless specific instructions are received by the comptroller's office regarding the refund fees, all properly authorized refunds will be made to the student involved in the registration.